 Paddler Co-op in the

 Groups should arrive at camp on Friday evening.
 A map accompanies this information.
-A Scouts Canada sign will be set up at the side of the road.
 Be sure to register shortly after your arrival.

 You must be confident in flat water canoeing and understand